bastiaan1321/stoplicht-app/README.md

-# 🌦 KNMI Weather Traffic Light
+# 🌦 Weather traffic light

 This is a full-stack Node.js app that: